-No. Currently, more than 320 senior scientists and clinicians at universities, hospitals and research institutes across Ontario are collaborating in the development of the Study and the design of its online health questionnaires.
+No. Currently, more than 320 senior scientists and clinicians at universities, hospitals and research institutes across Ontario collaborated in the development of the Study and the design of its online health questionnaires.
 Their areas of expertise include: heart disease and stroke, obesity and diabetes, respiratory health, aging, hearing, nutrition, mental health, vision, neurology, dentistry and the effect of the environment on health.

 Who is funding the Ontario Health Study?

 The not-for-profit Study is funded by four organizations: the Ontario Institute for Cancer Research, Cancer Care Ontario, Public Health Ontario and the Canadian Partnership Against Cancer.
 The Ontario Health Study is part of the Canadian Partnership for Tomorrow Project, which is made up of five regional health studies across Canada.